 This document will show you how to get up and running with Fonduer.
 We’ll show you how to get everything installed and your machine so that you can walk through real examples by checking out our Tutorials.

-Fonduer relies on a couple of external applications.
+Fonduer relies on a couple of non-Python applications.
 You’ll need to install

 these and be sure are on your

 $ brew install poppler $ brew install postgresql@10 $ brew install libpng freetype pkg-config $ brew install libomp #https://github.com/pytorch/pytorch/issues/20030 $ brew install imagemagick

 On Debian-based distros: